Laxmipooja/Simple-react/README.md

-# Simple-react
+# React-calculator

-A basic React app that allows one to increase, decrease, or reset a counter
+A React app that allows one to increase, decrease, or reset a counter